seaniefs/esp32-cam-webserver/README.md

 And 'reduced' by removing the Face Recognition features
 * **If you want to try the Face Recognition features** please use the [`3.x` maintenance branch](https://github.com/easytarget/esp32-cam-webserver/tree/3.x), which still recieves bugfixes, but is not receiving any further development.
 * They were a demo, only worked in low resolution modes, did not preserve the face database between power cycles, and were of little use in real-world applications.
-* There are other (specialised) sketches for the ESP-CAM that do use face recognitioni more effectively, if this is your thing :-)
+* There are other (specialised) sketches for the ESP-CAM that do use face recognition more effectively, if this is your thing :-)

 The original example is a bit incomprehensible and hard to modify as supplied.
 It is very focused on showing off the face recognition capabilities, and forgets the 'webcam' part.
 * There are many other variants of a webcam server for these modules online, but most are created for a specific scenario and not good for general, casual, webcam use.